Omnichannel retailing: The promise and pitfalls

 Well, if multi-channel is now riding the plateau of productivity on Gartner’s five-step hype cycle, omnichannel is most definitely operating at the peak of inflated expectations.
 We may have set our sights on a more promising approach *cough* buzzword *cough* but if it doesn’t deliver on its own expectations shouldn’t we refocus on what can currently be accomplished with great accuracy?

 The paths to purchase outlined above reflect only a few potential touchpoints to consider when mapping out the best possible experiences for new and returning customers.
-For example, how do you connect in-store to the online experience?
+For example, how do you connect in-store to the online experience and provide omnichannel personalization?
 Additionally, emerging technology such as voice assistants make it possible for people to interact with brands right their Google Home or Alexa device, and soon enough, make purchases.
 Will this influence your marketing strategy?

 Every business will have it’s own unique users to cater to with varying preferences, habits, and attributes.
 Try to remember there’s never a silver bullet or one-size-fits-all approach — dig into your data and build a custom program fit for your users.

 Consider this section your inspo board on Pinterest for potential “omnichannel” recipes, frameworks, or ideas that can be adapted for your use.
 And remember, you can find hundreds of personalization examples here, including those that span channels and touchpoints.

 Sephora has long been a pioneer in personalization and omnichannel retailing, creating its robust omnichannel loyalty program, Beauty Insider in 2007 back when most retailers thought the future was QR codes.

 In the decade since, Sephora has been a paragon of omnichannel innovation, introducing Color IQ, Sephora Play! and a 3D augmented reality app to let shoppers “try on” makeup at home before entering the store.